Network architecture

 In Mel, participants in the network can be divided into three roles:

 Replica nodes are full nodes that do not have SYM stake, but replicate and validate the output of the staker consensus.
-They not only provide a “CDN” for the blockchain, but more importantly by using a nuking procedure, they shut the network down if a quorum of stakers produces invalid results.
+They not only provide a “CDN” for the blockchain, but more importantly by using a , they shut the network down if a quorum of stakers produces invalid results.